verrazzano/docs/content/en/docs/troubleshooting/troubleshooting-multicluster.md

 ```
 If these logs reveal that there is a connectivity issue, then in the case of an installation that includes Rancher on
 the admin cluster, there may have been a problem with Verrazzano pushing registration details or updates to the managed
 cluster.
-Try exporting and applying the registration manifest to the managed cluster as shown below:
+Try exporting and applying the registration manifest to the managed cluster as shown:

 ```
 # on the admin cluster